 The Provost's Office works with the college Deans and the Faculty Senate to develop and document policies to ensure the quality of Lawrence Tech's academic programs.
-The Faculty Handbook documents the governance structure and processes here at Lawrence Tech to develop policies.
+The Faculty Handbook PDF documents the governance structure and processes here at Lawrence Tech to develop policies.

 Administrative Practice for Doctoral Supervision